NAV Calculation Best Practices: A Complete Guide for Private Equity Funds

 On the other side of the equation, you’ll find:

-- Operating expenses: Costs for legal, audit, and administrative services that have been incurred but not yet paid; automated fund accounting systems can help reduce these expenses and improve efficiency by minimizing manual labor and errors
+• Operational expenses: Costs such as management salaries, rent, utilities, legal, audit, and administrative services that have been incurred but not yet paid; automated fund accounting systems can help reduce these expenses and improve efficiency by minimizing manual labor and errors

 Sample NAV calculation for a private equity fund